GuidesNews

 Post Processing & General Shadows

 General Shadow Quality sets the Virtual Shadow Map Samples and shadow penumbra (SMRT ray count) for the in-game shadows.
-Reducing the quality makes the shadows less defined, with medium producing noisy edges.
-The lowest option disables soft shadows in favor of sharp, blocky placeholders.
+They reduce frame rates by 7-8% at the epic quality.
+Lowering the quality makes the shadows less defined, with noisy penumbras:

 Global Illumination & Cinematic Lighting